 A defense attorney can challenge an arrest’s validity whether the arrest was executed with or without a warrant.
 If the arrest warrant was issued or executed illegally, the attorney may be able to get enough evidence excluded to cause the D.A. to drop the charges.

 In this article, our Las Vegas arrest warrant attorneys answer frequently-asked-questions about the definition, procedures, and ways to fight arrest warrants in Nevada.
-Click on a topic to go to that section:
+Click on a faq to go to that section:

-- 2. When and how do arrests warrants get issued in Nevada?
+- 3. When and how do arrests warrants get issued?

-- 4. How do police carry out arrest warrants in Nevada?
+- 5. How do police carry out arrest warrants?

-- 7. Can I prevent an arrest warrant from being issued in Nevada?
+- 8. Can I prevent an arrest warrant from being issued?

-- 10. How do I fight illegal arrest warrants in Nevada?
+- 11. How do I fight illegal arrest warrants?

 Arrest warrants allow police to place suspects under arrest pursuant to NRS 171.104 in Nevada if there is probable cause to believe he/she broke the law.1 Like it sounds, “probable cause” means there is a reasonable belief that criminal activity has taken place, and that the suspect committed it.2